JulieMontoya/BCP_design/photoplot_beeb_src/README.md

 ## 2021-03-31 ##

 This latest version incorporates the new formula for calculating via pad sizes.
 The original version used twice the track width.
-This version uses the sum of the track width and hole diameter.
+This version uses the sum of the track width and hole diameter  (which are stored internally in different units; the track width in thousandths of an inch and the hole size in tenths of a millimetre .....).

 ## BUILDING ON THE TARGET ##

-The disc image [photoplot_beeb_src.ssd](https://github.com/JulieMontoya/BCP_design/blob/master/photoplot_beeb_src.ssd) contains BASIC source files to build the photoplot and menu programs on a real or emulated BBC Master 128  (although once built, they will work on a Model B).
-You will need to have built the main source code, as some files generated during that process will be required again at this stage.
+The disc image [photoplot_beeb_src.ssd](https://github.com/JulieMontoya/BCP_design/blob/master/photoplot_beeb_src.ssd) contains BASIC source files to build the photoplot and menu programs on a real or emulated BBC Model B or Master 128.
+You will need to have already built the main BCP design app from the source code, as some files generated during that process will be required again at this stage.
 (The versions used for testing have been provided as a courtesy, but must be considered out-of-date.)

 Copy the files
 ```